tddyer/mlb-statistics-web-crawler/README.md

 ## Current Status

-Scraper currently gathers a list of links to player statistics pages for the players listed on the first stats page for all 30 of the MLB team pages.
+Web crawler currently scrapes lifetime hitting statistics for all active players (active players being those who have had an at-bat in the current season) in the MLB.

 ## Tools + Technologies